emeka/emeka.github.com/_posts/2012-09-28-puppetconf-talk.md

 ---
 {% include JB/setup %}

 In September 2012, I had the chance to present a talk at PuppetConf 2012.
-The tile of may talk was [Using Service Oriented Operation and Provisioning at Financial Times](http://www.slideshare.net/emekamosanya/using-service-oriented-operation-and-provisioning-at-financial-times).
+The tile of my talk was [Using Service Oriented Operation and Provisioning at Financial Times](http://www.slideshare.net/emekamosanya/using-service-oriented-operation-and-provisioning-at-financial-times).

 This was a good opportunity to describe my concept of SOOP (Service Oriented Operation and Provisioning)